Want to know the reason why every prepper need a pit bull? Read on and find out why!

 Bruno has spent many hours out in the field with me and Manchester, my Jack Russell Terrier.
 With all those countless hours of training and working on preparedness skills, I learned a few things about the Pit Bull breed.

-I want to share with you 10 reasons why I feel that every prepper should own a Pit Bull:
+Generally, dogs are a prepper’s best friend, but I want to share with you 10 reasons why I feel every prepper should own a Pit Bull:

 1. Pit Bulls Are Great for Security and Protection